 We'll become net carbon zero by 2040, or earlier if possible.

 Zero 40 will focus on improvements in the council’s environmental performance.
 This will be measured by reducing our carbon emissions against agreed milestones.
 The end result will see us being net zero carbon in our work by 2040.

 Where the borough will become net zero carbon by 2045.

 Zero 45 is a programme where we’ll help the whole of Barnsley including its residents, communities, partners and businesses to support Barnsley’s changeover to be net zero carbon by 2045.

 We’re working on a lot of projects to reduce our carbon emissions and lessen our impact on the environment.

-We are also developing our first Sustainable Energy Action Plan which will guide our carbon reduction work for the next five years.
+We have approved our first Sustainable Energy Action Plan (SEAP) which will guide our carbon reduction work for the next five years.

 The projects we are working on fall under five topics: